AlaaMAlhazmi/Evaluate-News-Articles-with-NLP/README.md

 1. Clone the repo or download the files.
 2. Replace the API KEY
 3. Run the command "node server.js" in the server folder.
-4. Run the command "npm run build-dev".
+4. Run the command "npm run build-prod".
 5. The server should start on http://localhost:8081.

 ## Project live link